 Sen. Kent Lambert (R-Colorado Springs) says the increase isn't enough to start rethinking how prisons are used in the state.
 Sen. Lambert is over the budget committee.
 Gov. John Hickenlooper commissioned a study that found that many areas of state prisons could be streamlined.
 In Centennial, Colorado, there is a 948-bed state prison that the study referred to as "a significant waste of a resource."

-At The Foley Law Firm, we represent those charged with both felony and misdemeanor DUIs.
-The possible penalties are significant between the two charges and we understand the impact that a felony conviction can have on our clients’ lives.
+At [nap_names id="FIRM-NAME-1"], we represent those charged with both felony and misdemeanor DUIs.
+The possible penalties are significant between the two charges and we understand the impact that a felony conviction can have on our clients' lives.
 If you are facing a felony DUI, it is important to begin to build your criminal defense as soon as possible.
 Our web pages on DUI have more information on how we can help.